EhsanTamandeh/PolyGenNet-/README.md

 # Introduction

-PolyGenNet- is a computational framework designed to analyze and visualize gene interaction networks in the context of complex human traits.
+PolyGenNet- is a computational framework designed to analyze and visualize **gene-gene interaction networks** in the context of complex human traits.
 The platform integrates multiple datasets to uncover trait-specific variations in gene interactions and provides an accessible interface for both exploratory analysis and hypothesis-driven research.

 ## Article Related to PolyGenNet-